seeu-inspace/easyg/README.md

 ### <ins>Nuclei</ins>

 You can find it here: [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei).
+See also: "[The Ultimate Guide to Finding Bugs With Nuclei by ProjectDiscovery](https://blog.projectdiscovery.io/ultimate-nuclei-guide/)"

 **Automatic Selection**<br/>
 `nuclei -u http://target.io -as`